© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Two cairns and a cist 300yds (270m) NW of Swincombe intake is a scheduled monument protected by Historic England under reference 1003189.
 View the official record →

-Two cairns and a cist located 300 yards northwest of Swincombe intake in Devon is a Bronze Age funerary monument comprising two separate burial cairns and an associated stone cist.
+Two cairns and a cist located 300 yards northwest of Swincombe intake is a Bronze Age funerary monument situated in Devon.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003189.

 Two cairns and a cist 300yds (270m) NW of Swincombe intake is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003189.